Designing a Writing-Enhanced Course

 In this daylong, interactive workshop, participants will focus on a course that they currently teach.
 They will engage in activities that help them decide what kinds of writing activities might best enhance the critical thinking they want their students to do.

-The program will start at 8:30 am with check-in and refreshments and the workshop will begin at 9:00 am.
+The workshop will start at 8:30 am with check-in and refreshments and the workshop will begin at 9:00 am.
 The schedule will include lunch from 12 to 1 pm and mid-morning and mid-afternoon breaks.
-Tentative list of topics in the workshop schedule include the following:
+Tentative list of topics for the workshop include the following:

 - How to motivate students’ critical thinking through writing